I have a longstanding interest in Artificial Intelligence.

-At first, I understood A.I. in terms of general problem solving and searched in that direction.
-The topic of my M.Sc. thesis (1984) was the use of natural selection as a robust optimization technique, a technique that became known later as Genetic Algorithms.
+At first, I understood A.I. in terms of general problem solving and searched in that direction, in particular in the area of Genetic Algorithms.

-Early on, I realized that no optimization mechanism, Genetic Algorithms, Neural Networks or other, would, by itself, generate “Artificial Intelligence”.
+However, I realized that no optimization mechanism, Genetic Algorithms, Neural Networks or other, would, by itself, generate “Artificial Intelligence” as it is intuitively understood.
 Something else was needed.
-At first, I identified the simplification of the problem space as the essential missing mechanism.
-Like many others, I searched for this missing element in my own mental representations and became engrossed with deciphering the elemental components (or qualia) of my own thoughts.
-After a while, I rejected this interpretation of consciousness as a sterile and misleading avenue.
+Like many others, I first searched for this missing element in my own mental experiences and became engrossed with deciphering the elemental components (or qualia) of my own thoughts.
+Eventually, I completely rejected this interpretation of consciousness as a sterile and misleading avenue.

-In March 1988, after months of obsessive cogitation, I had a defining intuition.
+In March 1988 I had a defining intuition.
 In one instant, I understood that:

 - consciousness is the key to our intuitive understanding of Artificial Intelligence, no problem solving system, however advanced, will be viewed as “intelligent” if it is not also aware of itself and of its human users.